Full NETCONF/RESTCONF controller integration test under 12s!

 lighty.io components used in this test are:

-Toaster device simulator is based on lighty.io NETCONF device library and internally uses the famous toaster model
+- lighty.io NETCONF toaster device simulator (Toaster device simulator is based on lighty.io NETCONF device library and internally uses the famous toaster model)

-The network device simulator is based on lighty.io NETCONF device library and internally uses network-topology model
+- lighty.io NETCONF topology device simulator.
+(Network device simulator is based on lighty.io NETCONF device library and internally uses network-topology model)

 Test Architecture